More Funds Coming for Water and Sewer

 Surrounded by local elected officials and representatives form area towns, Brenden Jones addresses the crowd Friday morning.
 (Sammy Hinson photo)

-Surrounded by local officials, Rep. Brenden Jones announces the windfall funding from the steps of the old Courthouse in November.
+In this file photo, Rep. Brenden Jones announces the windfall funding from the steps of the old Courthouse.
 (Sammy Hinson photo)

 Brenden Jones told County Commissioners Monday that additional infrastructure funding will be coming for all area municipalities.